 To get this percentage, find out how many referrals have converted to customers.
 If you see that the demand for your product is there among participants as well(and only among your referrals), you can quickly capitalize on it.

 6. Time It.

 Calculate the total amount of time that it takes you to manage the program.
 The referral program itself can be broken down into several parts, so you can see how much time each part takes.
 This will keep you focused on your task and help you be more organized.
-You can even use time tracking software (available online for free) to get started with this KPI.
+You can even use time tracking software (available online for free) to get started with this software development KPI.

 Implementing these KPIs into your referral program:

 Having KPIs is just the first step.
 You also need to implement it into your strategy to benefit from it.
 Here's how I was able to profit from introducing the KPIs above in my referral program: